Resonating Valence Bond States in an Electron-Phonon System

 where $|0\rangle$ is the ground state of the phonon Hamiltonian on the bond, and $X\equiv \Ueph/\omega_0$ is a dimensionless factor quantifying the degree of retardation, and the displacement operator $\hat{D}$ is squared since the occupancy of the orbital changes by two electrons.
 This factor becomes arbitrarily small in the limit of strong retardation.
 On the other hand, the potential terms always only receive $\mathcal{O}(1)$ factors from the virtual phonon fluctuations.

-Below and in the Supplemental Materials we derive the effective theories and obtain expressions as functions of the bare energy scales for the coupling constants that arise in low-order perturbation theory in $t$.
-The effective Hamiltonians are given in Eqs.~\ref{BHamiltonian},~ \ref{cHamiltonian}~\&~\ref{BandF}, and formal expressions of the effective couplings, as well as their limiting behaviors in the small and large $\omega_0$ limits, are given in Table.~\ref{effectivecoefficients}.
+Below we derive the effective theories and obtain expressions as functions of the bare energy scales for the coupling constants that arise in low-order perturbation theory in $t$.
+The effective Hamiltonians are given in Eqs.~\ref{BHamiltonian},~ \ref{cHamiltonian}~\&~\ref{BandF}.
+The asymptotic expressions and the limiting behaviors in the small and large $\omega_0$ limits of the effective couplings are given in Table.~\ref{effectivecoefficients}.
+Their explicit expressions and derivations are deferred to Supplemental Materials~\footnote{See Supplemental Materials and Refs.~\cite{PhysRevLett.125.167001, PhysRevLett.63.2144, PhysRevLett.65.120, agterberg2020physics} therein for explicit derivations and expressions for the effective coefficients, the detailed discussion on the pseudo-spin symmetry, and the mean-field analysis of the weakly interacting model.}.

 {\bf $\Ueph > \mathcal{E}$: dimer models. } In this case, the energy necessary for breaking a dimer is $\mathcal{E}_{12}$; thus the expansion series in $t$ is controllable as long as $t\ll \mathcal{E}_{12}$.
 For a dimer on bond $\lij$, we define the annihilation operator as $\hat{b}_{\lij} \equiv \hat{f}_{\lij\uparrow} \hat{f}_{\lij\downarrow}$ and the dimer occupation number operator $\hat{n}^b_{\lij} \equiv \hat{b}^\dagger_{\lij}\hat{b}_{\lij} = 0 , 1$.
 To the fourth order in $t$, we obtain the following model for the dimers: